adireddy/haxe-chart/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)
 =========

-Externs of Chart.js for Haxe
+Externs of Chart.js for Haxe - Simple, clean and engaging charts for designers and developers

 ### Installation ###